This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Is it possible to use a yoga mat as a treadmill mat with good results?
+Will doing this have any negative effects on your treadmill of floor?
 Here we’ll go through the pros and cons of using a yoga mat and if it’s better to get a treadmill mat for your situation.

 Yoga mats are usually too small to cover the floor under a treadmill.
-If large enough, a yoga mat will be just as effective as a treadmill mat at keeping dust out of the treadmill and protecting the floor but, a treadmill mat will dampen more noise, be more stable and reduce treadmill movement.
+If large enough, a yoga mat will be as effective as a treadmill mat at keeping dust out of the treadmill and protecting the floor but, a treadmill mat will dampen more noise, be more stable, durable and reduce treadmill movement.

 To know if we can use a yoga mat, we first have to know what you should expect from a treadmill mat.